Skip to main content

 Partitioning

-The final partition table of an image built with image builder is determined by a combination of the following:
+When using the Filesystem customizations, the final partition table of an image built with image builder is determined by a combination of the following:

 1. The base partition table for a given image type.